boxgrinder/boxgrinder.org/tutorials/boxgrinder-build-plugins.md

         drive_uuid: b161fd8b-d56s-4eea-9055-669daaec8aa4
         drive_name: my-bg-drive

-Appliance is **uploaded in chunks**, by default we set chunk size to 64 MB, you are free to change this setting `chunk` property.
+The appliance is **uploaded in chunks**.
+By default we set the chunk size to 64 MB; you are free to change this setting `chunk` property.

-In case of troubles while uploading the image we retry the operation **three times** (set `retry` property to adjust, set 0 to disable) starting with the failed chunk.
-You can use `wait` property (in seconds) to adjust the time between retries (default: 5).
-If it still fails you can try to execute BoxGrinder Build command specifying the chunk to start with using `start_part` property (default: 0).
+If the plugin encounters any errors while uploading the image it retries the operation up to **three times** (set the `retry` property to adjust, set 0 to disable) starting with the failed chunk.
+You can use the `wait` property (in seconds) to adjust the time between retries (default: 5).
+If it still fails you can try to execute the BoxGrinder Build command specifying the chunk to start with using the `start_part` property (default: 0).
 See examples below.

 By default a new remote drive will be created with the name of appliance as the default name.
-Name is adjustable with `drive_name` property.
-You may also use an existing drive to upload the appliance to.
-In this case specify the drive UUID as `drive_uuid`.
-Note that if you specify both `drive_uuid` and `drive_name` the last will be ignored.
+The name is adjustable with `drive_name` property.
+You may also upload the appliance to an existing drive.
+In this case you specify the drive UUID as `drive_uuid`.
+Note that if you specify both `drive_uuid` and `drive_name` the latter will be ignored.

-#### EBS Delivery Plugin Examples
+#### ElasticHosts Delivery Plugin Examples

 Standard delivery for a sample JEOS appliance:

     boxgrinder build jeos.appl -d elastichosts

-Start delivery with 6th chunk:
+Start delivery with the 6th chunk:

     boxgrinder-build jeos.appl -d elastichosts --delivery-config start_part:6

-Use already existing disk:
+Use an already existing disk:

     boxgrinder-build jeos.appl -d elastichosts --delivery-config disk_uuid:b161fd8b-d56s-4eea-9055-669daaec8aa4